 Application: Consciously reject this.
 Map out the mathematically compromised future you refuse to end up in, and use that negative visualization to build bypasses.

-Layer 3: The Requirement (The Physics of Resolution)
+Layer 3: The Requirement (The Physics of Execution)

 This is the objective, physical action necessary to resolve the Fact.